Tommy Robinson: 2005 and 2011 assaults

 In April 2005, at Luton Crown Court, Robinson was convicted of assault occasioning actual bodily harm and assault with intent to resist arrest against an off-duty police constable in July 2004.
-The officer had intervened in an argument in the street between Robinson and his girlfriend at the time, Jenna Vowles.
+The officer had intervened in an argument in the street between Robinson and his then girlfriend, Jenna Vowles.
 In the struggle that followed, Robinson kicked the officer in the head as he lay on the ground.
 Robinson received two concurrent sentences of 12 months and 3 months.

 In September 2011, at Preston Magistrates' Court, Robinson was convicted of assault for headbutting a man in Blackburn on 2 April 2011.
 In November 2011 he was given a 12-week jail term, suspended for 12 months.

 Public order offence

 In July 2011, at Luton and South Bedfordshire Magistrates' Court, Robinson was convicted of using threatening, abusive or insulting behaviour, for leading a group of Luton Town F.C. supporters into a brawl involving 100 people in Luton on 24 August 2010.
 He was sentenced to a 12-month community rehabilitation order, 150 hours of unpaid work, and given a three-year football banning order.